 Common Property Damage in Tucson, AZ

 Tucson sits in a unique climate zone — lower elevation desert surrounded by mountain ranges that funnel monsoon storms directly into the metro area.
-The weather patterns here differ from Phoenix, creating distinct property damage risks:
+Storm history is tracked by the NWS Tucson Forecast Office.
+The weather patterns here differ from Phoenix:

-- Monsoon flooding — Tucson’s washes and arroyos can flood rapidly during monsoon season.
-Neighborhoods near the Rillito, Pantano, and Santa Cruz washes see water damage to foundations, flooring, and lower walls when storms hit hard.
+- Monsoon flooding — Tucson’s washes and arroyos flood rapidly during monsoon season.
+Neighborhoods near the Rillito, Pantano, and Santa Cruz washes see water damage to foundations, flooring, and lower walls.
+See our storm damage claim service.

 - Hail damage — Tucson gets less frequent but sometimes more intense hail events than Phoenix.
-The foothills near Catalina and Sabino Canyon, as well as areas around Rita Ranch and Vail, are particularly exposed.
+The foothills near Catalina and Sabino Canyon, as well as Rita Ranch and Vail, are particularly exposed.
+See hail and wind claims.

-- Extreme heat degradation — Tucson’s relentless summer temperatures — regularly exceeding 110 degrees — accelerate roof degradation, cause thermal expansion damage, and wear down seals and flashing faster than in cooler climates.
+- Extreme heat degradation — Tucson’s relentless summer temperatures accelerate roof degradation, cause thermal expansion damage, and wear down seals and flashing faster than in cooler climates.

 - Wind damage — Straight-line winds during monsoons tear through Tucson neighborhoods.
 Midtown, Sam Hughes, and the university area see regular damage to older roofs, trees, and carports.